 With all of that comes a serious love for Maryland-style crab cakes.
 A great crab cake doesn’t call for lots of ingredients, it has a ridiculous amount of sweet blue crabmeat and has very little filler.

-How To Make The Best Crab Cake Recipe, Ever!
+How To Make The Best Crab Cakes, Ever!

 Use Jumbo Lump or Backfin Lump Crabmeat